I got my first credit card in college.

-It was shiny and new and had a $1000 limit.
+And it had a $1000 limit.

 (Yeah, I was stupid back then)

-I fantasized about being some kind of young tycoon with a limitless ‘black card’ flashing it round to adoring ‘groupies’…
+They kept giving me more and I didn’t know why, but I kept taking it and sometimes even fantasized about being some kind of rich young tycoon with a limitless ‘black card’ flashing it round to adoring groupies…

 (Like I said… stupid)